From the outside, you’ll notice this house has natural-colored uneven shingles, pine clapboards, plenty of windows, two lofts and french doors.

 This custom 32′ gooseneck trailer tiny house on wheels was built by Greg Parham, of Rocky Mountain Tiny Houses, for a family of three (husband, wife, toddler, plus a dog and a cat).

-This 30′ tiny house on wheels sits on a a triple axle trailer custom fabricated for the house.
+This 30-foot tiny house on wheels sits on a triple-axle trailer that was custom fabricated for the house.

+I’m excited to share this Stanley Rocky Mountain Tiny House with you built by Greg Parham of Rocky Mountain Tiny Houses in Colorado.
 He emailed me yesterday to let me know he has just completed and sold this little log cabin on wheels.
-And one of the reasons I’m thrilled to share it with you is not only because it’s completely unique and awesome throughout, but because I know you’ll love the genius flip up/down hinged overhangs.
+And one of the reasons I’m thrilled to share it with you is not only because it’s completely unique and awesome throughout, but because I know you’ll love the flip up/down hinged overhangs.
+Pretty smart!

 One issue when building tiny houses on wheels is dealing with overhangs because we’re limited to a road width of 8’6″ in most areas.
 In this case, with the flip up/down design, you can have the best of both worlds… Check it out now right here for yourself and please re-share below.